Australian M&A enters a new merger review era

 For very large acquirers

-• Combined Australian turnover of merged group is greater than $200 million; and
+• Combined Australian turnover of merged group is greater than $200 million; AND

 • The cumulative Australian turnover from acquisitions in the same or substitutable sectors over a three-year period is at least $50 million.

-• Acquirer group’s Australian turnover is greater than $500 million; and
+• Acquirer group’s Australian turnover is greater than $500 million; AND

 • The cumulative Australian turnover from acquisitions in the same or substitutable sectors over a three-year period is at least $10 million.

-Three-year test for serial acquirers
+Three-year look back test for serial acquirers

-The three-year cumulative test set out in the table above means that once an acquirer group meets the cumulative threshold test in a given three-year period, every additional transaction over $2 million that the acquirer makes in the same or substitutable sector will need to be notified to the ACCC during that three-year period.
+The three-year cumulative test set out in the table above for serial acquirers means that once an acquirer group meets the cumulative threshold test in a given three-year period, every additional transaction over $2 million that the acquirer makes in the same or substitutable sector will need to be notified to the ACCC during that three-year period.

 Further, when the ACCC is considering a proposed transaction, it will have the ability to aggregate the effect of that particular transaction with the effect of all other acquisitions by the acquirer where the target was involved in the supply of the same or substitutable goods or services (disregarding any geographical factors or limitations) in the previous three years.